racket/racket-lang-org/blog/_src/posts/2019-12-14-running-pkg-build-today.md

 **Note:** for the fastest results, the "host" OS on your computer and the "guest" OS on the VM must be the same.
-If the host and guest OS are different, then follow steps 1-3 on the VM;
+If the host and guest OS are different, then follow steps 1-3 on the VM.
- after you've built a modified Racket, copy it to the host and follow steps 4, 6, and 7 on the host.
+Once you have built a modified Racket, copy it to the host and follow steps 4, 6, and 7 on the host.

-> We have tested on:
+> We have tested with:
-> - host Linux + guest Linux
+> host Linux + guest Linux, and
-> - host macOS + guest Linux
+> host macOS + guest Linux

 #### Table of Contents